dylan-lang/binary-data/documentation/source/efficiency.rst

 operation (performing zerocopy) starting at bit 112 (or byte 15) of the binary vector.

-While at the user level arithmetics are on the bit level, accesses at byte boundaries are done directly into the byte vector.
+While at the user level arithmetics is on the bit level, accesses at byte boundaries are done directly into the byte vector.
 This is encapsulated in the class :class:`<stretchy-byte-vector-subsequence>`